mattdiamond/Recorderjs/README.md

 **addEventListener** will add an event listener to the event target.
 Custom events are "recordingProgress", "recordingError", "dataAvailable", "start", "pause", "resume" and "stop".

-    rec.disableMonitoring()

-**disableMonitoring** will disable the live monitoring of your mic input.

-    rec.enableMonitoring()

-**enableMonitoring** will pass the input stream to the destination node.
-Headphones are recommended if enabling monitoring to avoid feedback noise.
+    rec.setMonitorGain( gain )

+**setMonitorGain** will set the volume on what will be passed to the monitor.
+Monitor level does not affect the recording volume.
+Gain is an a-weighted value between 0 and 1

     rec.pause()